RoboJackets/roboracing-electrical/sedani/estop/Specs/E-stop-docs.md

 # Requirements
  * Must have 'deadman' logic to stop car if signal is lost
- * Must have >30m range
+ * Must have >400' range (for EVGP)
- * Must interface with current 7 pin header
+ * Must interface with Sedanii's current 7 pin header
  * Must be able to handle reconnecting
  * Must have a simple control box (in addition to any other controls)
  * Must have >7-hour battery life with replaceable battery